SharePoint/sp-dev-docs/docs/general-development/how-to-convert-an-add-in-scoped-external-content-type-to-tenant-scoped.md

     Specify a name for your OData source.

-    > **Note:**
+    > [!NOTE]
     > For this example, you will use the Northwind service that is available from the producers list located on the  [Open Data Protocol website](http://www.odata.org).

 6. A list appears showing data entities that are being exposed by the OData Service.
 Select one or more of the entities, and choose **Finish**.